 In addition, the IGS HVTS surface technology solutions can be repaired or reapplied with the same process in case of further need of an extension, creating a manageable preventative maintenance program to maintain the integrity of your boiler water walls and negating the requirement for time-consuming and expensive panel replacement.

-The picture shows HVTS IGS5470 applied onto an existing, shop-applied, “spongy” 625 WOL surface after 18 months in operation.
+The picture shows HVTS IGS 5xxx series cladding applied onto an existing, shop-applied, “spongy” 625 WOL surface after 18 months in operation.
 Inspection photograph was taken after clean blasting the surface.

-Integrated Global services and technologies have mitigated corrosion and erosion inside boilers and refinery vessels since the early 1980s.
+Integrated Global Services (IGS) have mitigated corrosion and erosion inside boilers and refinery vessels since the early 1980s.
 Our specialized certified project teams work around the world.